-When the MPI library uses the InfiniBand fabric, it allocates some amount of memory for each message header that it uses for InfiniBand.
+When the MPI library uses InfiniBand fabric, it allocates memory for each message header that it uses for InfiniBand.
 If the size of data to be sent is not greater than this amount minus 64 bytes for the actual header, the data is inlined with the header.
 If the size is greater than this value, then the message is sent through remote direct memory access (RDMA) operations.
 The default is 16512 bytes.